How Are “Pain and Suffering” Damages Calculated in New York City?

 Examples of the Per Diem Method

-When trying to set a per diem rate, lawyers will often start by looking at the wages you would normally receive per day.
+When trying to set a per diem rate, a New York City lawyer for injuries at hotels will often start by looking at the wages you would normally receive per day.
 The presumption here is that dealing with the injuries and anguish you face is essentially a full-time job, so they start with how much money you make per day at your actual job.

 The average medium income in New York City is around $32,320, which is around $88.50 per day (with 365 days in a year – not just workdays).
 If your pain and suffering lasts for 50 days, then you would just multiply that per diem by 50 for a total of around $4,427 in pain and suffering damages.